 While most Muslims do not start fasting until ages 12–14, often young children may fast for a few hours or choose certain days to fast to get in the habit of praying and fasting.
-Principal Katie May has since apologized for the letter, stating that “It is not our place to ask families to forgo a critical aspect of this sacred holiday.”

 When asked how the district was supporting students during Ramadan, Tim Robinson, the media relations specialist for Seattle Public Schools, shared a letter template that principals could send out to families.
 It states: “Schools are required to follow the state-mandated testing window and cannot change the testing window… For families observing Ramadhan, please let your teacher/principal know how we can best accommodate your students/family during this time.”